ministryofjustice/probation-offender-search/README.md

 API to provides searching of offender records in Delius via Elastic search

-##Intellij setup
+## Intellij setup

-- Install jdk 11
+- Install JDK 17
-- Enable Gradle using jdk 11
+- Enable Gradle using JDK 17
-- Set jdk in project structure
+- Set JDK in project structure
 - Enable the lombok plugin and restart if necessary
 - Enable Annotation Processors at "Settings > Build > Compiler > Annotation Processors"